Early Norwegian black metal scene: Helvete and the "Black Circle"

 Mayhem guitarist Euronymous was "the central figure involved in the formation of the Norwegian black metal scene," which he "almost single-handedly founded."
 During May–June 1991, he opened a record shop called Helvete (Norwegian for "Hell").
 The shop was located at Schweigaards gate 56 in Oslo.
 Norwegian black metal musicians often gathered at the shop and in its basement.
 These included members of Mayhem, members of Emperor, Varg "Count Grishnackh" Vikernes of Burzum, and "Blackthorn" of Thorns.
 Euronymous also established an independent record label called Deathlike Silence Productions, which was based at Helvete.
-This label released albums by Norwegian bands Mayhem and Burzum, Swedish bands Merciless and Abruptum, and a Japanese band Sigh.
+This label released albums by Norwegian bands Mayhem and Burzum, Swedish bands Merciless and Abruptum, and Japanese band Sigh.
 Euronymous, Varg, and Emperor guitarist Tomas "Samoth" Haugen lived in the shop at various times.
 Emperor drummer Bård "Faust" Eithun also lived and worked there.
 The shop's walls were painted black and adorned with medieval weapons, posters of bands, and picture discs, while its window featured a polystyrene tombstone.

 During its operation, Helvete served as the focal point of the Norwegian black metal scene.
 Jon "Metalion" Kristiansen, the writer of the fanzine Slayer, stated that the opening of Helvete marked "the creation of the whole Norwegian Black Metal scene."
 Daniel Ekeroth noted in 2008:

 Within just a few months [of Helvete opening], many young musicians had become obsessed with Euronymous and his ideas, and soon a lot of Norwegian death metal bands transformed into black metal bands.
 Amputation became Immortal, Thou Shalt Suffer turned into Emperor, and Darkthrone swapped their Swedish-inspired death metal for primitive black metal.
 Most notoriously, Old Funeral's guitar player Varg Vikernes had already left the band to form his own creation, Burzum.